JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 So, to reflect this in a very transparent way, we will code our own app architecture, moving on step by step, to end up composing its complete stack.

+> Disclaimer: You can encode more efficient architectures that do not require stacking monads, but I believe the gradual reasoninc you'll find in this post will be valuable as a previous step towards the mentioned approaches.
+Here, we will learn how to encode our program's concerns into the data types.

 ### Modeling Error & Success

 Almost any system out there requires to access some external sources to fetch data, like databases, APIs, or any type of external caches.
 I’m not talking about just Android apps.

-Those sources of data provide **2 different scenarios in their responses**.
-The caller can get back a successful bunch of data, or an error, usually presented with an exception.
-So you have a result which has a clear duality, and you need to find a way to explicitly reflect that in code.
+Those sources of data always provide at least **2 different scenarios in their responses**.
+The caller can get back a successful data, or an error, usually presented with an exception.
+So you have a result which has a potential duality, and you need to find a way to explicitly reflect that in code.

-If we think about *Clean Architecture*, you’ll probably remain about those use cases running on recycled threads provided by a `ThreadPool`, where exceptions thrown by external `DataSources` or `Repositories` are catched and then notified to the caller using callbacks.
+Some years ago *Clean Architecture* became very popular in the Android world.
+There was a very common approach to encode error handling in threads using exceptions (there wasn't coroutines back then).
+We usually threw exceptions from outer layers like the data one, then inner layers required to capture those.

-This approach can be useful for simple apps, but has some inherent problems.
+This approach was probably enough for simple apps back then, but it had some (big) inherent issues.

-First of all, you are forced to switch from exceptions to callback propagation in terms of errors.
+First of all, you were forced to switch from exceptions to callback propagation in terms of errors.
 That happens because **exceptions are not able to surpass thread limits**.

 It also has **referential transparency problems**.
 Callbacks break it, since you are not able to reflect what the function is going to return just by looking at its return type.
+You need to click in the callback and look inside to see what's it able to return.

-But the main point is that we have 2 different ways to get a result from the method call.
-And in the end both are parts of a duality fact inside the same operation result, isn’t it?
+But the main point is that we have **2 different paths to get a result from the method call**.
+But at the end of the day both paths represent a duality occurring for the same operation result, isn’t it?
 We should be able to reduce this duality to a single possible branch.

 You could use `RxJava` to solve the problem by **joining both paths in a single stream**.
-That could be an interesting way to go here if you are using OOP, since the flow is always reduced to a single stream.
+That could be an interesting way to go here if you wanted to use reactive programming, which could be considered an intermediate step towards a more functional style.

 But how could these problems be solved if we want to go for Functional Programming using [Arrow](https://arrow-kt.io)?